 One of them said, “Dudes, did it just get darker?”

 As if in answer to that question, sudden angry flashes of light illuminated the city and the horizon beyond.
 The Earth shook from explosions.
 A faint dark blue light, or mist, hovered over the ground, filled with tiny lightning bolts.
 They could see the guns glowing blue on the ground, attracting sparks.
-They all stood up and strained their necks to see over vehicles or anything that was in the way of a view of the city.
+They stood and strained their necks to see over anything in the way of their view of the city.

 One of the groups pointed at the skyline behind the city on their left.
 Hovering above the horizon, they saw a mountain-sized bubbling pod.
 It broke open and spilled what looked like a mountain that hit the Earth with a thud that was felt far and wide.
 The pod thing disappeared.
 A new, low-lying large hill remained on the ground, changing the landscape.
-At first, thoughts of “We’re all losing our minds” made the most sense, until the mountain stretched up and out in all directions, like a colossal amoeba.
+At first, they thought they might be imagining things until the mountain stretched up and out in all directions, like a colossal amoeba.